How To Make A Fire With Nothing But Sticks

 How to build a simple fire pit

-How to make a fire with nothing but sticks – Methods and techniques
+How to start a fire with sticks

-But first, you need to lay good and dry kindling on the floor of the pit.
-Then when you start grinding the wood, you can do it close to the fire pit so that any coals formed drop inside.
+But first, you need to lay excellent and dry kindling on the floor of the pit.
+When you start grinding the wood with your hands, you can do it close to the fire pit so that the coals will drop inside.

 Hand drill fire

-Do not stop at the first sight of smoke; keep on rotating until the stick forms a hot coal that can be transferred to the waiting tinder in the fire pit.
+Do not stop at first sight of smoke.
+Keep on spinning until the stick forms hot coal that can be transferred to the waiting tinder in the fire pit.

 This friction will create some heated fine dust that should be dropping at the tinder on your fire pit.